serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

   callback(null, response);
 };
 ```

 This makes testing the core logic of the app easy and also decouples it from the provider-specific function signature.

 ### Running Tests

-Now that we've our tests written up, let's run them locally before we include them as part of our CI/CD process.
+Now that we've got our tests written up, let's run them locally before we include them as part of our CI/CD process.

 ```bash
 npm test --coverage